Posted By Eugene Bruno & Associates Posted in: Dog Bite.

 It was an early Friday morning when T-Bone, a small “cha-weenie” mix sat on his front porch enjoying the day unknowing that this day would change his life.
 Three pit-bulls, who escaped the neighbour’s yard, attacked T-Bone.
 The owner was able to tear T-Bone away from the pit-bull and rush him to the vet.
 The surgery and recovery plan would cost $6,660.
 The vet couldn’t start work without a hefty down payment.
 The owner of the pit-bulls should pay the bill, but T-Bone’s owner was lost on what to do.

 If you or someone you are suffering from a dog, or if your pet is suffering from a dog bite, it is important to get legal assistance.
 We can help.
-Call 888-278-6688 or click here to start a conversation with our professional attorneys at the Law Offices of Eugene G. Bruno in Chula Vista today.
+Call 888-278-6688 or click here to start a conversation with our professional attorneys at the Eugene Bruno & Associates in Chula Vista today.